 The U.S. Internal Revenue Service Code Section 132(a) outlines specific fringe benefits that employers may provide to their employees.
 These benefits can be deducted from an employee's gross income (prior to taxation), thus helping both the employer and employee save on taxes as neither pays federal income or payroll taxes on them.
 One such benefit is the Qualified Transportation Fringe Benefit (Section 132(a)(5); Section 132(f)).
 The Federal tax code allows employers to provide tax-free transit, vanpool, and/or parking benefits to their employees in one of three ways:

-The 2013 monthly non-taxable maximums for qualified transportation fringe benefits are $240 for commuter transportation and $240 for commuter parking, and $20 for qualified bicycle commuting.
+The 2017 monthly non-taxable maximums for qualified transportation fringe benefits are $255 for commuter transportation, $255 for commuter parking, and $20 for qualified bicycle commuting.